skyzh/optd/docs/src/miscellaneous.md

 ## Partial Exploration

 Each iteration will only be slower because we have to invoke the optimize group tasks before we can find a group to apply the rule.
 Probably we can keep the task stack across runs to make it faster.

+## Physical Property

+A major missing feature in the optimizer.
+Need this to support shuffling and sort optimizations.